-Seattle band ‘Thunderpussy’ awaits Supreme Court ruling on controversial names
+Seattle band Thunderpussy awaits Supreme Court ruling on controversial names

 And while the Slants and Thunderpussy want their names approved, Native American advocates like Suzan Harjo (Cheyenne and Hodulgee Muscogee) and Amanda Blackhorse (Navajo) hope that doesn’t happen.

 They worked for years, in separate cases, to get the PTO to revoke the Washington Redskins’ trademarks on the grounds that the football team’s name counts as disparaging under the Lanham Act.
 (In 2014, The Seattle Times announced a standing policy against using the name “Redskins” in our coverage, unless the story is about the name.
-Around the same time, other news outlets announced they’d stop using the name, including The Detroit News, The Washington Post and Mother Jones.)
+Around the same time, other news outlets announced they’d stop using the name, including The Detroit News, The Washington Post editorial board, the Kansas City Star and Mother Jones.)

 Federal courts have ruled in favor of Blackhorse, and the PTO canceled the Redskins’ trademarks.
 But the team, said Blackhorse attorney Jesse Witten, has appealed and a decision from the Fourth Circuit Court in Richmond, Va., is pending.
 If the U.S. Supreme Court rules in the Slants’ favor, Witten said, “It will dictate the legal result in our case.”